 The dark side of British nationalism has been whipped up in greater and greater intensity since the beginning of the Millennium.
 It’s the power elite’s way of keeping the anger of the masses away from the ills that are afflicting society, namely tax avoidance, austerity, wars for profit, and corporate privatising of everything.

 To keep the population of Scotland feeling British patriotic wary of self-determination, various amoral right-wing politicians complain their forefathers died in two great wars for the United Kingdom.
-In reality they died to uphold the notion of democracy, and that included every corner of the British Isles, every language, every race.
+In reality they died to uphold the ideal of democracy for every corner of the British Isles, every language, every race every country that makes up the United Kingdom.
 Tens of thousands were Scots.

 British patriotism is best demonstrated in the tired xenophobia of BBC’s Question Time, supposedly a political debating show.
 An England still mourning the loss of its empire is there for all to witness.
 Ninety per cent of panellists are British, a good many right-wing rent-a-pundits.